 To add Teamwork.com from the gallery, perform the following steps:

-In the search box, type Teamwork.com, select Teamwork.com from result panel then click Add button to add the application.
+In the search box, type Teamwork.com, select Teamwork.com from the result panel then click the Add button to add the application.

 Configure and test Azure AD single sign-on

 In this section, you configure and test Azure AD single sign-on with Teamwork.com based on a test user called Britta Simon.
 For single sign-on to work, a link relationship between an Azure AD user and the related user in Teamwork.com needs to be established.

 To configure and test Azure AD single sign-on with Teamwork.com, you need to complete the following building blocks: